huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

 * Accept previous keys and values from `prev_key_values` (new input, in place of incremental_state)
 * Return a tuple in the style of the HF attention modules (layer output, attention weights, key, value, EMA state) with contents controlled by `output_attentions` and `use_cache` (new inputs)
 * **status:** done - removed incremental state and refactored into a single combined `attention_mask` for padding and unidirectional self-attention
+  * Possibly revisit to see how other models handle causal masking (or do we assume that self-attention is fine on the full inputs? that seems to be RoBERTa's assumption)

 prev_key_values inputs for ^ will be expected as: